screetsec/TheFatRat/README.md

 <img align="left" width="120" height="120" src="https://user-images.githubusercontent.com/17976841/36041771-38fbbb26-0dfc-11e8-8074-181cc778011c.png">

-An Easy tool to Generate Backdoor for bypass AV and Easy Tool For Post exploitation attack like browser attack,dll .
+An Easy tool to Generate Backdoor for bypass AV and Easy Tool For Post exploitation attack like browser attack, etc .
 This tool compiles a malware with popular payload and then the compiled malware can be execute on windows, android, mac .

 The malware that created with this tool also have an ability to bypass most AV software protection .